ThinkR-open/isc-proposal-licence/README.md

 # isc-proposal-licence

-## This is the repo for ISC proposal, "Licensing R Package - Guidelines and tools"
+## This is the repo for ISC proposal, "Licensing R - Guidelines and tools"

 ## See the proposal